htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - This version includes all the updates from :ref:`lts-version-history-23012`.

-- The HTCondor Docker images are now based on AlmaLinux 9 :jira:`2504`
+- The HTCondor Docker images are now based on Alma Linux 9.
+  :jira:`2504`

 - HTCondor Docker images are now available for the ARM64 CPU architecture.